About the Recipe

 Preparation

-Dice the onions and crush or finely chop the garlic, lightly fry and then add your choice of Thai curry paste, my personal favourite is Panang :) Fry this in coconut oil for several minutes to release the flavours from the paste and take the bitterness out of the chilli.
-Add the fried onions and paste mix to the coconut milk, if you would like to add a bit of sweetness to the sauce add half a tin of coconut syrup or 2 teaspoons of brown sugar.
+Dice the onions and crush or finely chop the garlic, lightly fry and then add your choice of Thai curry paste, my personal favourite is Panang :) Fry this in coconut oil for a couple of minutes to release the flavours from the paste and take the bitterness out of the chilli.
+Add the fried onions and paste mix to the coconut milk, if you would like to add a bit of sweetness to the sauce add half a tin of coconut syrup or 2 teaspoons of brown sugar and mix well, you can then leave this to be heated later.